ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     uint public price1CumulativeLast;
 ```

 These variables hold the cumulative costs for each token (each in term of the other).
+They can be used to calculate
+the average exchange rate over a period of time.

 ```solidity
     uint public kLast; // reserve0 * reserve1, as of immediately after the most recent liquidity event